pratikac/6867/README.md

 can claim (with a given confidence) that the true value of (positive votes)/(total votes) lies.
 One of the key assumptions involved in scoring the snippets this way is that 'value' of one vote is the same across the different source sites.

 The output of this step comprises two JSON files `positive.jl` and `negative.jl` that contain pre-processed positive and negative snippets respectively.

 ## Feature selection
+We have implemented the following methods of feature selection:

+1. _Document Frequency_: We select the top `nDim` n-grams that occur the most frequently across all snippets in the training set (with or without an added minimum frequency cutoff `fMin`).
+Each snippet is then assigned a feature vector with `nDim` elements representing the frequencies of appearences of each of these n-grams.